-One can implement distributed systems with KiCS2 by the use of the library Network.NamedSocket (available in package cpns) that supports a socket communication with symbolic names rather than natural numbers.
-For instance, this library is the basis of programming dynamic web pages with the Curry package html.
-However, it might be possible that some technical problems arise due to the use of named sockets.
-Therefore, this section gives some information about the technical requirements of KiCS2 and how to solve problems due to these requirements.
+If Curry is used to implement distributed systems with the package cpns,15 it might be possible that some technical problems arise due to the use of sockets for implementing these features.
+Therefore, this section gives some information about the technical requirements of PAKCS and how to solve problems due to these requirements.

-There is one fixed port that is used by the implementation of KiCS2:
+There is one fixed port that is used by the implementation of PAKCS:

-Port 8769: This port is used by the Curry Port Name Server (CPNS) to implement symbolic names for named sockets in Curry.
-If some other process uses this port on the machine, the distribution facilities defined in the module Network.NamedSocket cannot be used.
+Port 8769: This port is used by the Curry Port Name Server (CPNS) to implement symbolic names for named sockets in Curry (see package cpns).
+If some other process uses this port on the machine, the distribution facilities defined in the the package cpns cannot be used.